htt210/GeneralizationAndStabilityInGANs/README.md

-  --nhidden NHIDDEN     number of hidden neurons --gnlayers GNLAYERS   number of hidden layers in generator --dnlayers DNLAYERS   number of hidden layers in discriminator/critic --gradweight GRADWEIGHT
+  --nhidden NHIDDEN     number of hidden neurons --gnlayers GNLAYERS   number of hidden layers in generator --dnlayers DNLAYERS   number of hidden layers in discriminator/critic --niters NITERS       number of iterations
-                        weight of the new grad in the moving average --gweight GWEIGHT     weight of the new G
-  --dweight DWEIGHT     weight of the new D
-  --niters NITERS       number of iterations
   --device DEVICE       id of the gpu. -1 for cpu --batch_size BATCH_SIZE